PsychoPunkSage/OpenSource_Logs/BIP/impl_breakdown.md

 `scriptsig_asm`: This field provides the human-readable representation of the signature script.
 To validate, ensure that the signature script corresponds to the expected unlocking conditions for the referenced output.

 `sequence`: This field specifies the relative locktime of the input.
 It determines when the transaction can be included in a block based on its age or block height.
 To validate, ensure that the sequence number meets the requirements set by the transaction's locktime.

+>> **Vout**

+scriptpubkey: This field contains the locking script, which defines the conditions under which the funds can be spent.
+It typically includes an output address or public key hash (for P2PKH or P2WPKH scripts), allowing the owner of the corresponding private key to unlock and spend the funds.

+scriptpubkey_asm: This is the assembly representation of the locking script.
+It shows the individual operations (OP_CODES) performed by the script, such as OP_DUP, OP_HASH160, and OP_EQUALVERIFY, along with any associated data (e.g., public key hashes).

+scriptpubkey_type: Indicates the type of locking script used.
+In the provided examples, "p2pkh" denotes Pay-to-Public-Key-Hash, indicating that the funds are locked using a public key hash.

+scriptpubkey_address: This field represents the Bitcoin address associated with the locking script.
+It is a human-readable format derived from the locking script's hash, making it easier for users to send funds to and identify the recipient of the transaction.

+value: Denotes the amount of Bitcoin (in satoshis) associated with each output.
+It represents the quantity of funds being transferred to the corresponding locking script/address.

 </details><br>